About....My Story

 Within two months of arrival, I met my soul mate, who grew up just ten miles from my hometown.

 Two years later, we got married.
-Then, we had four daughters within five years, fulfilling my dream of creating my own family and doing things differently.
+Within five years, we had four daughters, fulfilling my dream of creating my own family and doing things differently.

 After five years in Japan, we settled in a college town in Oregon.
 My husband started an import/export business with Japan, and I taught ESL classes at the university